cpdt/Snnag.ImprovedVote/README.md

 Improved map/mode voting for [Fifty's Server Utilities](https://northstar.thunderstore.io/package/Fifty/Server_Utilities/).

-Use [my ServerUtils fork](https://github.com/cpdt/Snnag.ServerUtils) to fix the map vote poll overlapping other UI elements in the postmatch screen.

 ## Features

  - Set infinite map/mode combos.
 Players will be able to vote between a random selection of options.